resilio-tech/modele-rcp-fai/README.md

 #### Code

-The folder model contains the following code files :
+The folder 'model' contains the following code files :
 - **run** : file allowing to run the model
 - **main** : file aggregating the entire model pipeline
 - **model** : file containing the various functions that allow calculation and allocations